(Last updated February 2, 2014)

 From within SheepShaver you will have access to a folder on the Mac OS X side.
 That folder will appear on the SheepShaver desktop as a disk named “Unix”.
 Files copied or saved in SheepShaver to the “Unix” disk, will appear in the shared folder on the Mac OS X side and files placed in the shared folder on the Mac OS X side will appear in the “Unix” disk in SheepShaver.

 Before you start configuring SheepShaver, create a folder that can serve as shared folder.
-Do not use the SheepShaver folder as shared folder.
-Otherwise, the folder can be anywhere it is convenient for you and it can have any name you like.
+The folder can be anywhere it is convenient for you and it can have any name you like, but do not use the SheepShaver folder as your shared folder.
 Below I describe configuring SheepShaver for a shared folder that I created on my Mac OS X desktop and that I named “Shared”.

 Note: Although the most serious bugs that plagued the shared folder feature in early versions of SheepShaver have been solved, we still advise to not use folders like your Documents folder or your Home folder as shared folder and not keep the only existing copy of a file in the shared folder.